yigbt/deepFPlearn/README.md

 - `loss_function`: Specifies the loss function to be minimized during training.
 Here, it's set to "binary_cross_entropy".

 - `split_type`: Defines the strategy used for splitting the data into training and test sets.
-The "random" option will randomly split the data.
+                  The **"random"** option will randomly split the data.
+                  The **"scaffold_balanced"** based on the chemical scaffold (It also logs stats of the split).
+                  The **molecular_weight** puts the small molecules in training and large in the test set based on their MW.

-- `dataset_type`: Specifies the type of problem you are solving; in this case, it's a "classification" problem.
+- `dataset_type`: Specifies the type of problem you are solving; i.e classification.

 - `smiles_columns`: The name of the column in the CSV file that contains the SMILES strings of the molecules.

 - `extra_metrics`: A list of additional metrics that you want to compute for model evaluation.
-These could include metrics like "balanced_accuracy", "Area Under Curve (AUC)", "F1 score", "Matthews Correlation Coefficient (MCC)", "recall", "specificity", and "precision".
+                  These could include metrics like "balanced_accuracy", "(AUC)", "F1 score", "Matthews Correlation Coefficient (MCC)", "recall", "specificity", and "precision".

 - `hidden_size`: Specifies the size of the hidden layers in the neural network.
 A larger size may capture more complex representations but could risk overfitting.